muhduzairmf/bill-generator-app/README.md

 If you are using Windows operating system, you can [download this zip file](https://github.com/muhduzairmf/bill-generator-app/releases/tag/v1.0) and extract it.
 The BillGenerator.exe is ready to use.

 If you are using MacOS or any Linux-based operating system, you still can use it by simply run and build the executable program.
 To do that, please make sure that you has installed the [Go](https://go.dev/dl/) compiler and extract [the binaries/source code of this app](https://github.com/muhduzairmf/bill-generator-app/releases/tag/v1.0).
-Then, open the terminal and type
+Then, open the terminal on the directory of the extracted folder and type

 ```Bash
     go build main.go bill.go